Pamela Colman Smith: Waite–Smith Tarot

 Waite is often cited as the designer of the Waite–Smith Tarot, but it would be more accurate to consider him as half of a design team, with responsibility for the major concepts, the structure of individual cards, and the overall symbolic system.
 Because Waite was not an artist himself, he commissioned Smith to create the actual deck.

 It is likely that Smith worked from Waite's written and verbal instructions rather than from sketches; that is, from detailed descriptions of the desired designs.
 This is how illustrators often work, and as a commercial illustrator, Smith would probably have been comfortable with such a working process.
 It appears that Waite provided detailed instructions mainly or exclusively for the Major Arcana, and simple lists of meanings for the Minor Arcana or 'pip' cards.
 Thus the memorable scenes of the Minor Arcana owe largely to Smith's own invention.
-The Minor Arcana are indeed one of the notable achievements of this deck, as most earlier tarot decks (especially those of the Marseilles type) have extremely simple pip cards.
+The Minor Arcana are one of the notable achievements of this deck, as most earlier tarot decks, especially those of the Marseilles type, have extremely simple pip cards.
 Smith's innovative illustrations for the Minor Arcana, with their rich symbolism, made the Waite–Smith deck a widely imitated model for other tarot decks.

 Smith and Waite drew on a number of sources as inspirations for the deck's designs.
-In particular, it appears that Waite took his inspiration for the trumps mainly from the French Tarot of Marseilles (although the oldest date from the 16th century, his model was possibly a Marseilles deck from the 18th century).
+In particular, it appears that Waite took his inspiration for the trumps mainly from the French Tarot of Marseilles.
+The oldest date from the 16th century, with his model possibly being a Marseilles deck from the 18th century.
 It is not unlikely that other Marseilles-type Italian tarot decks from the 18th or 19th century were used as additional models.
 For the pips, it appears that Smith drew mainly on the 15th century Italian Sola Busca tarot; the 3 of Swords, for example, clearly shows the congruity between the two decks.
 In addition, there is evidence that some figures in the deck are portraits of Smith's friends, notably actresses Ellen Terry (the Queen of Wands) and Florence Farr (the World).

 Smith completed the art for the deck in the six months between April and October 1909.
-This is a short period of time for an artist to complete some 80 pictures (the number claimed by Smith in a letter to Stieglitz in 1909 and corresponding almost exactly to the standard 78-card tarot deck).
+This is a short period of time for an artist to complete some 80 pictures, the number claimed by Smith in a letter to Stieglitz in 1909 and closely corresponding to the standard 78-card tarot deck.
 The illustrations were most likely done in pen and ink, possibly over a pencil underdrawing; the original drawings are lost so this cannot be determined with certainty at present.
 They were either colored with watercolor by Smith or colored by someone else after the fact.